Why should children learn how to code?

 Beyond the practical reasons for learning how to code, there’s the fact that creating a game or animation can be a lot of fun for kids.

 Andrew Stuff, a father of two from Toronto, introduced coding to his kids through “Hour of Code”, a series of one-hour tutorials that teach the basics of coding and computer science.
 The concept was introduced in 2013, since then more than 119 million people have tested it.

 “My wife and I wanted our kids to be introduced to computer coding, with the hope they’d develop their love of making thing, ” he says.
 “They both love video games and making stuff with cardboard, paper and Lego.
 So when we heard about the free coding lessons, we thought it would be a great opportunity for the kids to see how games are made and possibly ignite a new kind of maker passion.”

 Their nine-year-old daughter Ava began her coding journey with a Frozen learn-to-code game from Hour of Code.
 Ava says that she liked that it wasn’t too hard to do any of the coding, neither too easy, thus making it just the right challenge.
 She continues by saying “I’d like to learn how to make my own games, show people how to play my games and help teach other people how to make games too.”

 Her seven-year-old brother Jasper agrees.
 He too started with the Frozen-game, but then tried making his own Flappy Bird game.
-Jasper liked that he could make the Flappy Bird go up or down and that he was able to design it they way he wanted it to be.
+Jasper liked that he could make the Flappy Bird go up or down and that he was able to design it the way he wanted it to be.

 How To Introduce Your Kids To Code

 Interested in getting your kids involved with coding?
 If yes, try searching online for coding camps or courses in your community.
-You could also try one of hundreds online tutorials, programs or apps designed as games with cool graphics and simple tutorials to help kids learn to code.
+You could also try one of the hundreds online tutorials, programs or apps designed as games with cool graphics and simple tutorials to help kids learn to code.